chesslab/chess-server/docs/plot.md

-# /heuristic
+# /plot

-Balance of a chess heuristic.
+Plots the oscillations of an evaluation feature in the time domain.

 ## `variant`